ParallelMaths/parallel/pages/8-01-wizard-of-oz.md

 :::

 ::: problem id=1_2 marks=1
-__1.2.__ Repeat the process with this number – remember to rearrange the digits into ascending order and descending order to create two numbers (any zeroes go at the front).
-What number (before you re-arrange any digits) is the “next stage number”?
+__1.2.__ Repeat the process, starting with your previous answer – remember to rearrange the digits into ascending order and descending order before subtracting the smaller number from the larger number.
+What is the result?
 Clue: it is between 8,000 and 9,000.

 <input type="text" solution="8,352"/>